VidyaV1993/AWS_IoTCore-ESP8266_Communication/README.md

 * Subscribes to the topic "inTopic", printing out any messages.
 In this case I am sending the message "Hello, this is Vidya from AWS IoT console"

 ### Steps ###
-* Create an AWS account and go to AWS IoT Core service
+* Create an AWS account and go to AWS IoT Core service.
 * Create a 'Thing' in the AWS, generate a certificate and attach a policy to it.
-* Convert AWS IoT Core credential(Certificate, Private Key, Root CA) from .pem to .der format using OpenSSL.
+* Convert AWS IoT Core credential (Certificate, Private Key, Root CA) from .pem to .der format using OpenSSL.
 You can install OpenSSL from this link: https://slproweb.com/products/Win32OpenSSL.html
 * The following commands will convert the downloaded device certificate to the correct format. xxx indicates the input file name and yy indicates the output filename.
 You may change the filename as per your convenience.
 	* openssl x509 -in xxxxxxxxxx-certificate.pem.crt -out yy.der -outform DER
 	* openssl rsa -in xxxxxxxxxx-private.pem.key -out yy.der -outform DER